Aromobatidae

 The Aromobatidae are a family of frogs native to Central and South America.
 They are sometimes referred to as cryptic forest frogs or cryptic poison frogs.
 They are the sister taxon of the Dendrobatidae, the poison dart frogs, but are not as toxic as most dendrobatids are.

 Taxonomy

 The Aromobatidae were separated from the Dendrobatidae only in 2006, and some sources continue to treat these frogs as part of the Dendrobatidae.
 However, their position as the sister taxa is well supported, and the question is primarily about whether they should be ranked as a family or a subfamily.

 The validity of subfamilies within the Aromobatidae is also unsettled.
 Some evidence points to paraphyly of at least the subfamily Anomaloglossinae, and genus Allobates, largely because of the uncertain placement of Allobates olfersioides.

 Some species are reported to have a skunk like odor.
-This strong odor is secreted through the skin but theses frogs are not toxic.
+This strong odor is secreted through the skin but these frogs are not toxic.
 This strong odor is used as a defense mechanism against predators.